GabrieleNocchi/snp_call_nextflow/docker/README.md

 The GFF file MUST HAVE .gff suffix

-Need to pull all the docker images as sif files and link them to the directory where you save them in the config file nextflow.config
+Need to pull all the docker images and link them to the directory where you save them in the config file nextflow.config